OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-11.md

 ## 1 Corinthians 11:8

-For man does not originate from woman, but woman from man;
+For man does not come from woman, but woman comes from man;

 ## 1 Corinthians 11:9